alexandrefrancois/alexandrefrancois.github.io/Oscillators/index.md

 - Amplitude: the maximum amplitude value across the phases (taken as the amplitude of resonant oscillations for the resonator)
 - Count: the number of phases computed (also the number of samples in the resonator's period)

 **Time constant**: the parameter that regulates the dynamics of the low-pass filter through which individual contributions from each audio sample are accumulated over time in the resonator.
 The shorter the time constant the more reactive the resonator.
-Adjust with the wheel control (drag the wheel to adjust the value, tap on the wheel to cycle through the gears/speeds).
+Adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).

 **Performance measurements**: some computation time measurements for performance comparison purposes.
 - Processing time per sample (in ns): the average time taken to process one audio sample